The 9 Best Natural Remedies for Constipation

 6. Take probiotics

 The good bacteria that live in the colon balance the harmful bacteria, help the immune system to function well, decrease the formation of gases, prevent intestinal infections and regulate their function.
 Thus they help in cases of constipation.
 Nowadays they can be obtained in fortified food products, especially dairy products or as supplements.
+Also read my article 9 reasons to take probiotics and why it’s so good for you.

 7. Non-prescription natural products